Cocktails in Quebec: the Carrera Café bar, the evening spot in Petit-Champlain

 The Pole Position

-A cocktail built around a peated single malt whisky, softened by Laurentian fir honey and enhanced with a ristretto espresso.
-Served in a crystal glass, with a single drop of essential citrus oil as a finish.
-The cocktail not to be ordered without careful consideration.
+A cocktail built around a peated single malt whisky, softened by fir honey from the Laurentians and enhanced with a ristretto espresso.
+Served in a crystal glass, with a single drop of citrus essential oil as a finish.
+The cocktail you don’t order without thinking.

 Base